Contents

 Responsive fundraising can be done at scale, with every donor.
 Major donors are a smaller group, so the ways you’ll listen, the kind of connections you’ll make, and the type of suggestions you offer them are more likely to be based on intimate one-on-one interactions.

-You’ll continue observing their digital signals and use marketing automation to follow up in real-time, but with major donors you also have the opportunity to have face-to-face conversations at length.
+You’ll continue observing their digital signals and use marketing automation to follow up in real time, but with major donors, you also have the opportunity to have face-to-face conversations at length.

 The moves management process takes time.
-Occasionally you may encounter first-time donors who make up their minds quickly and want to skip right to making a gift, but most people will want to build trust and connection first.
+Occasionally you may encounter first-time donors who quickly make up their minds and want to skip right to making a gift, but most people will want to build trust and connection first.
 The time frame will vary based on the donor and the size of the gift, but it’s not uncommon for the development of a major gift to take multiple meetings over one to three years.

 If you were only managing one major donor relationship, moves management would probably be intuitive and simple.
 But most organizations require a pipeline of donors.

-Part of a major gifts officer’s job is to bring in new prospective donors, cultivate those individual donor relationships, solicit when ready, and follow up with a comprehensive gift acknowledgement process.
+Part of a major gifts officer’s job is to bring in new prospective donors, cultivate those individual donor relationships, solicit when ready, and follow up with a comprehensive gift acknowledgment process.
 That can quickly become an overwhelming number of relationships to track.

 That’s why you need a moves management system to keep every relationship up-to-date and progressing along the major donor cycle.